Custom endpoints

 -

-(Optional) Enter a Description for your new endpoint; for example "Get the current date".
+(Optional) Enter a Description for your new endpoint; for example,

 Next, use the editor to create your script.
 The editor is prepopulated with a default script, which is intended as a starting point for your custom script.